-NEWS: Peace Boat has signed an agreement with the Finnish shipbuilding company Arctech Helsinki Shipyard to build the Ecoship, the world’s greenest cruise ship.
+NEWS: The Peace Boat Ecoship is planned to be built by Finnish shipbuilding company Arctech Helsinki Shipyard, and will be the world’s greenest cruise ship.
 Delivery is expected to be in time for the 2020 Olympics in Tokyo.

 The design of the 2,000-passenger, 750-cabin, 60,000 GT ship includes 10 large retractable sails made of solar panels.
 The sails can be used for propulsion and at the same time to generate power.
 The Ecoship is designed to include a total of 6,000 square metres of solar panels with an output of 750 kW.